 To get the full functionality of Surface Duo emulator, please install Android Emulator 30.0.26 or over.

-(Optional) Hardware virtualization is enabled.
-For speedy emulation, follow the guidelines outlined in emulator acceleration in the Android Studio docs.
+Hardware virtualization is available for the Surface Duo emulator.
+Follow the guidelines outlined in emulator acceleration in the Android Studio docs to configure your system.

 Microsoft Visual Studio/Xamarin